NegatioN/BattleRiteStats/_characters/shen-rao.md

       type: mixed
     - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers your next 3 Shock Blasts.
-Empowered blasts deal 2 bonus damage and explode, hitting all nearby enemies.
+Empowered blasts hit all nearby enemies.
       icon: 0cf963f4151146b49942756c69808bd9
       name: Sphere of Influence
       type: mixed